 The GED test isn’t available to everyone who just wants to finish high school early.
 Most states require that you be at least 18 years old and not currently enrolled in high school in order to take the GED test.
 Some states also require that you take a prep course.
 There are additional requirements for those in the federal prison system.

-2. If you have the option, choose a high school diploma.
+2. If you have the option, choose a high school diploma over the GED test.

 Though most universities and employers accept a high school equivalency diploma in place of a high school diploma, the benefits to finishing high school far outweigh the cost in time and energy.
 Don’t be fooled into thinking that the GED test, because it might take so much less time to prepare for and take than getting a high school diploma, is the better option.
 Though many employers and universities accept certain GED test scores or a high school equivalency diploma, the experiences you have in high school are priceless.
 Your GED test scores may prove that you have the knowledge necessary to go to college or get a job, but the test can’t teach or assess social skills or life skills.